Police ID gunman who killed 8 people at an Indianapolis FedEx facility as 19-year-old former employee - KVIA

 Police ID gunman who killed 8 people at an Indianapolis FedEx facility as 19-year-old former employee

-Indianapolis police on Friday afternoon identified the gunman as 19-year-old Brandon Hole, who was last employed by FedEx in 2020, said Deputy Chief Craig McCartt.
+Deputy Chief Craig McCartt on Friday afternoon identified the gunman as 19-year-old Brandon Hole, who was last employed by FedEx in 2020.

-The gunman took his own life and police didn’t fire, McCartt said.

-The suspect was known to federal and local authorities, and a relative reached out to authorities warning about that person’s potential for violence, according to three law enforcement sources briefed on the matter.
+Hole was found dead of a gunshot wound that appeared to be self-inflicted, McCartt said.

+In March 2020, Hole’s mother told law enforcement that he might attempt “suicide by cop,” the FBI’s Indianapolis office said in a statement.

+“Based on items observed in the suspect’s bedroom at that time, he was interviewed by the FBI in April 2020,” the statement said.
+“No Racially Motivated Violent Extremism (RMVE) ideology was identified during the course of the assessment and no criminal violation was found.
+The shotgun was not returned to the suspect.”

+McCartt told reporters that Indianapolis police found Hole’s name in two past incident reports.
+The deputy chief didn’t have information about the first report.
+The details he described from a 2020 report align with the FBI statement.

-Investigators are trying to determine the motive and were searching what they believe is the gunman’s home, FBI special agent in charge Paul Keenan told reporters late Friday morning.
+Investigators are trying to determine motive and were searching what they believe is the suspected gunman’s home, Keenan told reporters late Friday morning.

-“Nothing we learn can heal the wounds of those who escaped with their lives, but who will now … endure the memories of this horrific crime,” Indianapolis Mayor Joe Hogsett said at the same news conference.
+When asked what brought the suspected gunman to the FedEx facility Thursday around 11 p.m., McCartt said: “I wish we could answer that.”

+On Friday evening, Indianapolis police released the names of the eight deceased victims.
+They are: Matthew R. Alexander, 32; Samaria Blackwell, 19; Amarjeet Johal, 66; Jaswinder Kaur, 64; Jaswinder Singh, 68; Amarjit Sekhon, 48; Karli Smith, 19; and John Weisert, 74.

 The mass shooting is the country’s deadliest since 10 people were killed March 22 at a grocery store in Boulder, Colorado.

-Note: Correction: A previous version of this article misstated the names of Amarjit Sekhon and Karli Smith based on information provided by the Indianapolis Metropolitan Police Department.